-To book Steve Peters please contact a JLA agent.
+To book Steve Peters please contact your JLA Agent.

 As the resident psychiatrist at GB cycling, Steve was described as a genius by Dave Brailsford.
 Working in several sports, he has an unparalleled reputation for giving people an edge – as well as the confidence to overcome defeat.
 As in his book The Chimp Paradox, Steve shows how to deal with fear and ‘become the person you want to be’.
 He explains how to visualise and break each challenge into small stages, focusing on the process rather than the outcome.